Intro

 - Internal control deficiencies evaluated and communicated

-The five components make up one face of the “COSO cube,” a three-dimensional framework defining internal control from varying perspectives.
+The five components comprise one face of the “COSO cube,” a three-dimensional framework defining internal control from varying perspectives.

 - Operations controls